sgarcia0206/comp122-f23/tidbits/MARS.md

     ```
     mars &
     ```
-    - the "&" at the end of the commands, runs mars in the backround
+    - the "&" at the end of the commands, runs mars in the background
     - running the command in the background will allow you to retain terminal control

 1. Complete the following exercises